Conveuropean logo

 Porto Portugal

-In september 2010 we have the chance to visit Porto flying directly from Dublin.
-This was the first we visited Portugal and thanks to a Portuguese friend of mine we tasted the famous "Bacallau" in a restaurant close to the city center that was absolutely delicious.
-We also had the opportunity to visit one of the bodegas and we tasted the famous porto.
-Finally we didn't only have very good food and wine, but we were welcomed by a gorgeous old city center.
+In September 2010 we had the chance to visit Porto flying directly from Dublin.
+This was the first time we visited Portugal, and thanks to a Portuguese friend of mine, we tasted the famous "Bacallau" in a restaurant close to the city center that was absolutely delicious.
+We also had the opportunity to visit one of the bodegas and tasted the famous Porto.
+Not only did we have very good food and wine, but we were also welcomed by a gorgeous old city center.
 Highly recommended.

 Cite de Carcassonne